hth313/lib41/README.md

 To use a routine, simply declare the desired routine with `.extern` and it is ready to use in your source file.

-To make it even simpler, the `lib41.h` header file provide all the `.extern` declaration and some macros that makes it easier to define a FAT entry that also can be used by RPN programs in the same module.
+To make it even simpler, the `lib41.h` header file provides all the `.extern` declarations and some macros.
+The FAT macro combined the `.fat` directive with a special label, to make it work with RPN programs in the same module.

-If it is a complete function then just add it to your function address
+For a named routine, all you need to do is to add add it to your function address table:
-table:

     #include "lib41.h"
             ...